Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning

 \section{Acknowledgements}

 This work has been partially supported by the INTERSECT project, Grant No. NWA.1162.18.301, funded by the Netherlands Organization for Scientific Research (NWO).
 Any opinions, findings, conclusions, or recommendations expressed in this work are those of the author(s) and do not necessarily reflect the views of NWO.
-Moreover, this research was sponsored in part by the NATO Science for Peace and Security Programme under grant SPS G5797.
+Moreover, this publication was made possible by the NPRP12C-0814-190012-SP165 awards from the Qatar National Research Fund (a member of Qatar Foundation).